FelipeMerchan/ariadna-movies/README.md

 3. Install the dependencies: `npm install`

-4. Cree una API REST falsa a partir del archivo data.json: `json-server data.json`
+4. Create a fake REST API from the data.json file: `json-server data.json`

 5. Finally, you to be able to run it: `npm run build:dev`